|

 quickly stitched and safety-pinned together.
 We both made it

 through the bathing crisis without the discomfort of embarrassment.
+I discovered from this simple garment, there

 was a definite relationship between dignity and clothing.
 Mom’s